L'Oréal Portugal Medals of Honor for Women in Science

 28 years old

-Researcher at Champalimaud Foundation
+Researcher at the Champalimaud Foundation

 Margarida Abrantes